 Reciprocity asks each generation to reverse roles.
 If you were the younger generation, what would you need from those before you?
 Clear records, maintained property, honest stories, manageable debt, useful skills, repair of known damage, and room to build.
 If you were the older generation, what would you want received with gratitude rather than contempt?
 Sacrifice, hard-won assets, craft, and lessons learned through cost.
 Role reversal protects gratitude and accountability.

 Integrity requires honesty about mixed inheritance.
 A family may pass down a home and emotional silence.
 A business may pass down wealth and exploitative habits.
 A nation may pass down rights and unpaid debts.
 A property may come with beauty and environmental damage.
-The steward refuses both propaganda and total contempt.
-He asks what should be preserved, repaired, or ended.
+Stewardship refuses both propaganda and total contempt.
+It asks what should be preserved, repaired, or ended.

 Financial inheritance should be prepared with clarity.
 Wills, beneficiaries, account access, titles, insurance, debts, passwords, instructions, and family conversations matter.
 Leaving disorder is not humility.
 It is often a burden transferred to grieving people.
 Planning is an act of care.